Azure-Samples/azure-edge-extensions-aio-observability-gitops/README.md

 ### Quickstart

-To enable the local K3D cluster to Azure Arc and install Azure IoT Operations with the default components and configuration.
+Enable the local K3D cluster to Azure Arc and install Azure IoT Operations with the default components and configuration.

-1. Open a `bash` terminal and leave it in the default root folder `/workspaces/azure-edge-extensions-aio-observability-gitops`.
-1. Run the script `./deploy/1-arc-k8s-connect.sh`.
+1. In a `bash` terminal, run the script script `./deploy/1-arc-k8s-connect.sh` to connect the K3D cluster to Azure Arc.
 This will take a few minutes.
-1. Tun the script `./deploy/2-azure-iot-operations.sh`.
+1. Run the script `./deploy/2-azure-iot-operations.sh`.
 Grab a coffee, this can take 15 minutes.
+1. Validate the installation finished correctly by running `mqttui` in the terminal.
+You should see messages being published in the topic `azure-iot-operations`.

 <!-- ## Demo (TODO)